webhdx/PicoBoot/README.md

 ## Flashing Raspberry Pi Pico board

 Go to [Releases page](https://github.com/webhdx/PicoBoot/releases) and download `picoboot.uf2` file from the latest release available.
-Now connect Raspberry Pi Pico board to the computer while holding `BOOTSEL` button.
+Now connect Raspberry Pi Pico board to your computer while holding `BOOTSEL` button pressed.
 If it's been done correctly you'll see `RPI-RP2` mass storage device show up.
 Drag and drop `picoboot.uf2` file to that device.
-It'll automatically unmount and green LED will light up if it was programmed correctly.
+It'll automatically eject and green LED will light up if it was programmed correctly.
 Unplug USB cable from Pico and proceed with hardware installation.

 ## Hardware diagrams